More than 90% of online experiences begin with a search engine, with Google receiving over 63,000 searches per second on any given day.

 The more searches performed, the more we can personalize, segment, cookie, and ultimately better refine our digital marketing strategies.

-Traditional SEO is changing, no doubt about it.
+Traditional SEO is changing.
+There’s no doubt about it.
+But, is SEO dead?
+No. Far from it.

 The practices that used to put you on page one no longer guarantee success, and staying on top requires brands and marketers to adapt.